 Leave Certain Kinds of Property

-You can't use your will to leave:
+In most cases, you cannot use your will to leave:

 - Property you hold in joint tenancy with someone else (or in "tenancy by the entirety" or "community property with right of survivorship " with your spouse).
-At your death, your share will automatically belong to the surviving co-owner.
-A will provision leaving your share would have no effect unless all co-owners died simultaneously.

 - Property you've transferred to a living trust.